timsch3/timsch3/README.md

 📡 Once finished I'd like to find a job at a socially and environmentally responsible company where I'll be able to work remotely

-🎮 I also love gaming and using the [Godot game engine](https://godotengine.org/) to make 2D games
+🎮 I also love gaming and use the [Godot game engine](https://godotengine.org/) to make 2D games

 🎹 And last but not least I'm a musician.
 Give it a listen if you like: [Tim Beau](https://soundcloud.com/timbeau/sets) (scroll the playlists for various genres)